 The bond between a mother and her baby is a special thing.
-That's why the medical team at Women's and Children's Hospital strives to implement a range of practices that ensure best starts for mothers and their babies.
+That's why the medical team at MU Health Care strives to implement a range of practices that ensure best starts for mothers and their babies.
 The gentle C-section is one of these practices.

-Jacqueline Leasure, clinical manager of nursing services at Women's and Children's Hospital, said much of what differentiates a gentle C-section from the standard procedure are environmental considerations.
+Jacqueline Leasure, clinical manager of nursing services at MU Health Care, said much of what differentiates a gentle C-section from the standard procedure are environmental considerations.

 "It includes dimmer lighting, a quieter environment and music of the patient's choice," Leasure said.